vladanan/mega-increment/README.md

 Windows 10:

-- With default shortcut for add selection Ctrl+Alt+8 an apostrophe is written and selected text is deleted.
-The same can happen wiht Ctrl+Alt+9 or 0.
-After several shortcut combinations tested Ctrl+Alt+J works well.
+- When using the default shortcut `Ctrl+Alt+8` to add a selection, an apostrophe is inserted and the selected text is deleted.
+Similar behavior may occur with `Ctrl+Alt+9` or `Ctrl+Alt+0`.
+After testing several combinations, `Ctrl+Alt+J` was found to work reliably.
-- When items are selected with `Enter` in menu in editor sometimes `Enter` is written in editor itself so selection iz overwritten and new line is inserted.
-After Ctrl+Z `Undo` all works well.
+- When selecting items using `Enter` from a menu in the editor, sometimes the `Enter` key is also inserted into the editor, overwriting the selection and inserting a new line.
+Pressing `Ctrl+Z` (Undo) resolves the issue.

 Mac:

-- After making selections and change window (i.e. open Safari) and them perform increments position of incremented lines is moved from where they should be.
-Sometimes this can happen even without changing application window.
-It appears that for some reason MacOS is messing with cursor position for Visual Studio Code.
+- After making selections and switching windows (e.g., opening Safari), performing an increment can cause the position of incremented lines to shift unexpectedly.
+This can sometimes happen even without switching applications.
+It seems that macOS may interfere with the cursor position in Visual Studio Code.

 [Back to Contents](#Contents)